flo-bit/ui-kit/README.md

 }
 ```

+4. copy `src/lib/utils.ts` to your projects lib folder (has to be exactly this name and path)

-4. copy components from `src/lib/components` to your project
+5. copy components from `src/lib/components` to your project

 Some components might need additional dependencies, just install once you get an error, or install all of them at once: